wso2/docs-mi/en/docs/install-and-setup/setup/security/gdpr-ei.md

 ## Tools for removing PII in WSO2 Micro Integrator

 - The **Forget-Me Tool** , which can anonymize a user's PII in log files and RDBMSs by replacing all occurrences of the deleted user with either a randomly generated UUID value or a specified pseudonym.
 You can download the tool from this [link](https://github.com/wso2-docs/WSO2_EI/raw/master/Forget-Me-Tool/org.wso2.carbon.privacy.forgetme.tool-1.3.1.zip).
     .
 Find out about all the capabilities of the Forget-Me tool from [here]({{base_path}}/install-and-setup/setup/security/about-forgetme-tool).

+    !!!
+Important
-    **Important!** In the case of log files, note that the Forget-Me Tool does not replace PII values in the actual log files.
+        In the case of log files, note that the Forget-Me Tool does not replace PII values in the actual log files.
 Instead, the tool will create a new set of log files with anonymized PII values.
 The organization can then remove the original log files.

     !!!
 Note
         If you want to use the Forget-Me tool to remove PII in multiple WSO2 products at the same time, you can use the standalone version of the tool.
 Find more information on how to [build and run the Forget-Me tool in standalone mode]({{base_path}}/install-and-setup/setup/security/about-forgetme-tool).

 ## Prerequisites for removing PII